feeddeck/feeddeck/CONTRIBUTING.md

 ## Hosting

-FeedDeck uses Supabase as it backend.
+FeedDeck uses Supabase as backend.
 For Supabase we can use [Supabase Cloud](https://supabase.com/dashboard) or their [Self-Hosting](https://supabase.com/docs/guides/self-hosting) offer.